LAStools/LAStools/bin/lastrack_README.txt

 overview of all tool-specific switches:

--v                                   : more info reported in console -vv                                  : even more info reported in console -quiet                               : nothing reported in console -version                             : reports this tool's version number -fail                                : fail if license expired or invalid -gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -ignore_class 1 3 4 5 6 7 9          : ignores points with specified classification codes -track trajectory4.laz               : specifies file containing trajectory with GPS time -offset -2.4                         : constant vertical offset from trajectory to ground (for mobile scans by truck or boat) -replace_z                           : replace z values of points with vertical distance above / below (offset) trajectory -drop_below -0.2                     : drop points with vertical distance of -0.2 or lower from (offset) trajectory -drop_above 20.0                     : drop points with vertical distance of 20.0 or higher from (offset) trajectory -drop_between 3.0 4.0                : drop points with vertical distance between 3.0 and 4.0 from (offset) trajectory -classify_below -0.2 7               : classify points with vertical distance of -0.2 or lower from (offset) trajectory as 7 -classify_above 20.0 7               : classify points with vertical distance of 20.0 or higher from (offset) trajectory as 7 -classify_between 3.0 4.0 10         : classify points with vertical distance between 3.0 and 4.0 from (offset) trajectory as 10
+-v                                      : more info reported in console -vv                                     : even more info reported in console -quiet                                  : nothing reported in console -version                                : reports this tool's version number -fail                                   : fail if license expired or invalid -gui                                    : start with files loaded into GUI -cores 4                                : process multiple inputs on 4 cores in parallel -ignore_class 1 3 4 5 6 7 9             : ignores points with specified classification codes -track trajectory4.laz                  : specifies file containing trajectory with GPS time -offset -2.4                            : constant vertical offset from trajectory to ground (for mobile scans by truck or boat)
+-replace_z                              : replace z values of points with vertical distance above / below (offset) trajectory -drop_below -0.2                        : drop points with vertical distance of -0.2 or lower from (offset) trajectory -drop_above 20.0                        : drop points with vertical distance of 20.0 or higher from (offset) trajectory -drop_between 3.0 4.0                   : drop points with vertical distance between 3.0 and 4.0 from (offset) trajectory -classify_below -0.2 7                  : classify points with vertical distance of -0.2 or lower from (offset) trajectory as 7
+-classify_above 20.0 7                  : classify points with vertical distance of 20.0 or higher from (offset) trajectory as 7
+-classify_between 3.0 4.0 10            : classify points with vertical distance between 3.0 and 4.0 from (offset) trajectory as 10
 -classify_xy_range_between 2 4 12       : classify points with xy-distance between 2.0 and 4.0 from trajectory as 12
 -classify_xy_range_and_height_between 0 3 -5 5 7 : classify points with xy-distance between 0.0 and 3.0 from trajectory and vertical distance between -5 and 5 from (offset) trajectory as 7
+-classify_xyz_range_between 50 999 7    : classify points with xyz-distance between 50.0 and 999.0 from trajectory as 7
--ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers -olay                                : write or append classification changes to a LASlayers *.lay file -olaydir E:\my_layers                : write the output *.lay file in directory E:\my_layers
+-store_height_as_extra_bytes            : store height of points above trajectory with cm resolution -store_height_precise_as_extra_bytes    : store height of points above trajectory with mm resolution -store_xy_range_as_extra_bytes          : store xy distance between points and trajectory with cm resolution -store_xy_range_precise_as_extra_bytes  : store xy distance between points and trajectory with mm resolution -store_xyz_range_as_extra_bytes         : store xyz distance between points and trajectory with cm resolution -store_xyz_range_precise_as_extra_bytes : store xyz distance between points and trajectory with mm resolution -ilay                                   : apply all LASlayers found in corresponding *.lay file on read -ilay 3                                 : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                   : look for corresponding *.lay file in directory E:\my_layers -olay                                   : write or append classification changes to a LASlayers *.lay file -olaydir E:\my_layers                   : write the output *.lay file in directory E:\my_layers

 ****************************************************************